 Configure a flexible automatic failover policy for an Always On availability group

+This topic describes how to configure the flexible failover policy for an Always On availability group by using Transact-SQL or PowerShell in SQL Server.
 A flexible failover policy provides granular control over the conditions that cause automatic failover for an availability group.
 By changing the failure conditions that trigger an automatic failover and the frequency of health checks, you can increase or decrease the likelihood of an automatic failover to support your SLA for high availability.

 The flexible failover policy of an availability group is defined by its failure-condition level and health-check timeout threshold.
 On detecting that an availability group has exceeded its failure condition level or its health-check timeout threshold, the availability group's resource DLL responds back to the Windows Server Failover Clustering (WSFC) cluster.
 The WSFC cluster then initiates an automatic failover to the secondary replica.